douglasbarnes/CyberThreat2019.Binary2/README.md

    0x00007ffff7b6198d <+189>:	call   0x7ffff7b7a7b0 <__stack_chk_fail>
 End of assembler dump.
 ```
-Above the syscall, 0x65 is moved into EAX.
-This is the number associated with ptrace(rather 101d).
+Above the syscall at +93, 0x65 is moved into EAX.
+This is the number associated with ptrace(rather 101d), [see me for more](https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/).
 We know ptrace can only be run once on a process and that debuggers will almost always call it, so this is how the program can detect our debugger.
 ```
 $ man ptrace
 RETURN VALUE